 Both institutions are located in the heart of Uptown Waterloo.

 Through the initiative of The Clay and Glass Gallery, Laurie was Artist Mentor for a large-scale Public Youth Art Project.
 During April – October 2012 area high school students created a fused glass artwork entitled Glass Fourteen.
 In June 2013, Glass Fourteen was permanently installed in RIM Park (Manulife Financial Sportsplex) and was entered into the permanent art collection of the City of Waterloo.

-In 2015, Laurie was chosen as the Folk Artist-in-Residence at the Joseph Schneider Haus.
+In 2015, Laurie was chosen as the Folk Artist-in-Residence at the Schneider Haus.
 Throughout the year Laurie contributed to ongoing programs at the museum.
-She was featured in a solo exhibit entitled Reflections of the Natural World, from February to April, and delivered a public lecture, Discovering the Art in Glass.
+She was featured in a solo exhibit entitled Reflections of the Natural World and delivered a public lecture, Discovering the Art in Glass.
 Laurie facilitated on-site glass fusing workshops – exploring glass reactivity during March Break, making beautiful pendants for Mother’s Day, exploring our Funny Bones for Hallowe’en and ornament making for Christmas.
 Laurie demonstrated stained glass techniques during the Grand National Quilt Show and attended festivities for Culture Days.
-The FAIR program is sponsored by the Friends of the Joseph Schneider Haus, and Laurie was grateful for this opportunity.
+Laurie was grateful for this heart-warming opportunity.